Climbing Snowdon is no easy task. Many people assume that because Snowdon is located in Wales it can’t be that hard of a climb.

-By road is really the only way to access Snowdon, so if you don’t own a car then it might be best to hire one.
-No trains go into the town and buses are few and far between.
+By road is really the only way to access Snowdon.
+If you don’t own a car then it might be best to hire one.
+No trains go into the town and buses to Snowdon are few and far between.

 Climbing Snowdon takes a while, approximately 2 hours to the top for the average person, add or subtract a few minutes depending on your fitness level.
 Regardless of your fitness level, it is best to pack a few essentials when hiking Snowdon.

 Food and water are essential items for anyone going up Snowdon.
 Although there is a cafe at the top, it’s not wise to go at least an hour and a half before you get there without any water, so definitely pack these.

 There are definitely items from a UK packing list that you will need when hiking Snowdon, such as a jacket and a decent pair of hiking shoes.

 This being Wales and Snowdon being a mountain, the weather conditions can be considerably different at the top than they are at the bottom.
 I would definitely bring a jacket or hooded top, as it will most likely be cold at the top.